Dragon Fruit Obsession

 Self-fertile varieties

-Self-fertile varieties produce fruit using their own pollen.
+Self-fertile varieties have the ability to set fruit using their own pollen.
 However, fruit will only form if the pollen is delivered to the stigma (middle female protrusion).
 Thus, if the stigma protrudes far from the anthers (male fronds around the stigma that produce pollen), assistance may be needed to ensure successful pollination (instructions below).
-Further, some self-fertile varieties will only produce small fruit with their own pollen, so it may be worth cross-pollinating (see below) anyway.
+Further, some self-fertile varieties will only produce small fruit with their own pollen, so it may be worth cross-pollinating anyway.

 Self-pollinating varieties

-Self-pollinating varieties produce self-fertile flowers with a very short stigma, which is buried within the anthers (surrounding pollen-containing fronds).
-This causes the anthers to brush against the stigma, releasing pollen onto the stigma and thus allowing for successful pollination, since the flower is self-fertile.
-It is important to note that hand pollination may be necessary to ensure large fruits, as this will allow more pollen to be delivered to the stigma.
-Like self-fertile varieties, cross pollination can also result in larger fruit.
+Self-pollinating varieties are a subset of self-fertile varieties, producing flowers with a very short stigma, which is buried within the anthers.
+This causes the anthers to brush against the stigma, releasing pollen and thus allowing for successful pollination, since the flower is self-fertile.
+It is important to note that hand pollination may be necessary to ensure large fruits (or any fruit at all, depending on various factors such as climate and pollinators), as this will allow more pollen to be delivered to the stigma.
+Like all self-fertile varieties, cross pollination can also result in larger fruit.

 Self-sterile (cross-pollinating) varieties